Hydrangea Pests

 Japanese Beetles on Hydrangeas

 You can’t miss these large beetles when they arrive in the dead of summer.
-These have shiny green and brown leaves and will eat through hydrangea leaves and many other plants in your garden.
+These have shiny green and brown bodies and will eat through hydrangea leaves and many other plants in your garden.
 If you do not remove these fast, swarms of beetles have been known to take down entire plants in a matter of days.
-While this rarely kills the plant, it leaves it looking very unsightly the rest of the year.
+While this rarely kills the plant, it leaves it looking very unsightly for the rest of the year.

 japanese-beetle-on-hydranea-leaf.jpg